tychen5/Audio_Tagging_Challenge/leo/README.md

 ## Bagging ##
 To lower variance error
-- In phase 1 split to 30% * 3 for training and validate, 10% for testing
+- In simple baseline phase 1 split to 30% * 3 for training and validate, 10% for testing
-- In phase 2 do the 6-fold
+- In simple baseline phase 2 do the 6-fold

 ## Boosting ##
 To lower bias error